Cursivez/journalit/README.md

 # Journalit - Trading Journal Plugin for Obsidian

 A powerful, local-first trading journal plugin for Obsidian that helps traders track, analyze, and improve their trading performance.
+(Closed Source)

 ## Features